servo/book/src/hacking/building-for-openharmony.md

    For HarmonyOS NEXT Node 18 is shipped.
 Ensure that the `node` binary is in PATH.
 2. Install Java using the recommended installation method for your OS.
    The build steps are known to work with OpenJDK v17, v21 and v23.
-   On MacOS, if you install Homebrew's [OpenJDK formula], the following additional command may need to be run after the installation:
+   On macOS, if you install Homebrew's [OpenJDK formula], the following additional command may need to be run after the installation:
    ```
    # For the system Java wrappers to find this JDK, symlink it with
    sudo ln -sfn $HOMEBREW_PREFIX/opt/openjdk/libexec/openjdk.jdk /Library/Java/JavaVirtualMachines/openjdk.jdk